 Aviles - Hub for art and local restaurants, the oldest street in the city.

 Lincolnville - Located in the area of King Street and MLK.
 A historically African American community with strong ties to the civil rights movement of the 1960s.

 The Plaza - The Plaza de la Constitucion is the park downtown with gazebo, trees, pavilion, obelisk and other monuments.
 Near the bridge of Lions and the Cathedral.

-Vilano - The beach across the Vilano Bridge on A1A north, past the Florida School for the Deaf and Blind.
+Vilano - The "northern" beach across the Vilano Bridge on A1A north.

 And remember, if you're having trouble navigating the city, pick up a St. Augustine Sightseeing Map & Guide in many of the stores around town, and don't forget to check out our listings for more things to do and places to eat!

 Be the first to comment on A Local's Guide to St. Augustine!